 1994

-The last single release of the album was In Your Room on January 10.
+The last single of the album was In Your Room, released on 10 January.

 Martin: "The worst memory about In Your Room is the making of